 You will see lots of FREE and premade activities you can use!
 But since we are creating our own, select the myAlbum tab on the far right.

 Now, you will see a large blue box on the left with a plus sign in it.
-THAT is where you go to upload your images or pictures you created.
+That is where you go to upload the images or pictures you created.

 Click the blue plus sign and upload all the sight word images you need for that tab.
 I prefer to break my words down per week so I can build them up at the pace of my students.